eafflu/runtime/README.md

 # TODO

-Now, write code in `update()` that animates the buildings so that they move towards Halle.
-How can you move all of the buildings in the buildings array?
-Use the technique we applied to `backgroundBox` to make the buildings continually appear in the game as Halle walks.
+Now, write code in `update()` that animates the buildings so that they move towards Halle:
+- How can you move all of the buildings in the buildings array?
+- Use the technique we applied to `backgroundBox` to make the buildings continually appear in the game as Halle walks.

 How can you change your code such that the buildings and the box move at different speeds?